How a Gold IRA Works

 After you select your metals, the custodian directs the dealer to ship them to an IRS-approved depository.
 You do not take physical possession.
 Storing Gold IRA metals at home violates IRS rules and can trigger the full value as a taxable distribution (Source: IRS Publication 590-B).

-A depository works like a bank vault for your metals: you own them, but the vault keeps them safe and insured.
+The depository is an IRS-approved vault facility that holds your metals while you own them.
 Depositories offer two storage types.
 Commingled storage pools your metals with other investors' holdings.
 Segregated storage keeps your exact coins or bars separate.
-Segregated storage typically costs more but guarantees you receive the same items you bought when you eventually take a distribution.
+Segregated storage costs $50–$150 more per year and guarantees you receive the same items you bought when you take an in-kind distribution.

 Established depositories like Delaware Depository and Brink's carry Lloyd's of London insurance on stored metals.
 Verify insurance coverage before your metals ship.
 Your custodian can confirm which depository they use and what insurance applies.